Rules Of Engagement

 (If you also want to support The Reframe, there are buttons to do so all over the place and whatnot.)

-First, there is a lot of propaganda and misinformation out there, and education has been badly damaged over the decades, all of it very much by malicious design, and this absolutely has created a terrible epidemic of misinformation.
+First, there is a lot of propaganda and misinformation out there, and education has been badly damaged over the decades, all of it very much by malicious design, and this absolutely has created a terrible epidemic of badly-informed people.
 As a result, we have millions of people who are terrifyingly ignorant about matters of observable fact across a terrifyingly wide array of very important subjects.

-So there are definitely people out there who voted for Donald Trump and the rest of his fascist party without fully understanding the consequences of voting for a corrupt proto-dictator who intends to create a authoritarian ethno-state in which freedom of speech, assembly, and religion are a thing of the past, in which the rights of marginalized people are stripped away, in which there will be mass deportations and work camps, in which there will be corrupt cronyism on an unimaginable scale, in which we will see the end of government protections of citizens against the excesses and abuses of corporations and hate groups, in which women are deemed property and in which anyone who falls outside of the defined gender roles set by a bunch of totalitarian apocalyptic religious creeps will be punished into submission or killed.
+So there are definitely people out there who voted for Donald Trump and the rest of his fascist party without fully understanding the consequences of voting for a corrupt proto-dictator who intends to create an authoritarian ethno-state in which freedom of speech, assembly, and religion are a thing of the past, in which the rights of marginalized people are stripped away, in which there will be mass deportations and work camps, in which there will be corrupt cronyism on an unimaginable scale, in which we will see the end of government protections of citizens against the excesses and abuses of corporations and hate groups, in which women are deemed property and in which anyone who falls outside of the defined gender roles set by a bunch of totalitarian apocalyptic religious creeps will be punished into submission or killed.

 There are definitely millions of ignorant people out there who voted for Donald Trump and the rest of his fascist party who didn't even know those things were on the table, for the very good reason that they never bothered to find out.